virtual reality missions

-Proudly supported by the SC Arts Commission and the SC SeaGrant Consortium, and Puffin West Foundation Ltd., the Something Very Fishy Musical Theatre Science Outreach STEAM Program brings the ocean to elementary students in upstate South Carolina.
+Proudly supported by the SC Arts Commission, the SC SeaGrant Consortium, and Puffin West Foundation Ltd., the Something Very Fishy Musical Theatre Science Outreach STEAM Program brings the ocean to elementary students in upstate South Carolina, and virtually anywhere.

-This collaborative effort between Educational Entertainment LLC, Clemson University Department of Biological Sciences, and Temple University Klein College of Media & Communication, pairs a musical theatre production with hands-on science exhibits in a 2-hour field trip event.
+This collaborative effort between Educational Entertainment LLC, Clemson University Department of Biological Sciences, and Temple University Klein College of Media & Communication, pairs a musical theatre production with hands-on science exhibits in a 2-hour external field trip event.
 We also offer virtual field trips and small scale school visits during the pandemic.

 The audience follows Sandy Carson, a young marine biologist conducting coral transplanting research and her arch nemesis Mr. Pidder, an amateur fisherman with little regard for the marine environment.
 Featuring a cast of underwater puppet characters, Something Very Fishy highlights how everything we do above the surface impacts life below.